ccnyplanetarium/ccnyplanetarium.github.io/_posts/2022-03-18-early-morning-planets-2022.md

 caption="Daily positions of the Jupiter, Venus, Mars and Saturn in the Spring of 2022.
 Time is 1 hour before sunrise in NYC.
 Rendered with OpenSpace"
 %}

 And, the space-bird's eye view is always nice too.
 Here are the 2 months looking down on the solar system.
-From this perspective, it easily seen that in late March, Venus, Mars, and Saturn are all nearly in a line extending out from Earth.
+From this perspective, we can see that in late March, Venus, Mars, and Saturn are all nearly in a line extending out from Earth.

 {%
 include figure.html